kpiatti/R-Edu/README.md

 # R-Edu
-This is for my R training materials
+This is the .rproj file I created for some of my R training materials.
+I created this repository on github to learn and practice using git and github.